yujiri8/yujiri.xyz/software/oses.md

 * [Randy Westlund's critique](https://www.textplain.net/blog/2015/problems-with-systemd-and-why-i-like-bsd-init/).
 This is someone I know and consider pretty reliable, and he's balanced too.
 He's not an anti-systemd zealot.

 * [The Suckless folks](https://suckless.org/sucks/systemd/) have a much harsher condemnation.
-They wouldn't normally be very reliable on it, but they link the systemd patch notes on every criticism they make for proof.
+I wouldn't consider them a reliable source on this, but they link the systemd patch notes on every criticism they make for proof.
 Read some of the list.
 It's absolutely horrifying.

 ### BSD init